noahehall/theBookOfNoah/0current/aws/exams/services/securityIdentityCompliance/iam.md

 - policies
   - always follow principle of least privilege for users and roles
   - generally the managed policies are always too lenient
+- roles
+  - use both RBAC and ABAC at the same time if using IAM roles for access control.

 ### anti patterns